 - you work on average more than 30 hours per week

-Your nonprofit employer qualifies for student loan forgiveness if it is a tax-exempt 501(c)(3) (a charter school teacher, for example) or a nonprofit that provides a public service like public safety, law enforcement, public health, etc.
+Your nonprofit employer qualifies for student loan forgiveness if it is a tax-exempt 501(c)(3) (a charter school teacher, for example) or a nonprofit that provides a public service like public safety, law enforcement, public health, social worker, etc.

 Click here to learn more about How to Qualify for Public Service Loan Forgiveness